ict2106-lab-p1/module1/WORKFLOW.md

 This is the `main/master` branch for this repository.
 It is named like this to avoid confusion when integrating with other modules into the main repository.
 Do not commit directly to this branch.
 Branch protection rules have been setup to prevent this from happening.
 Only PRs from `dev` should be merged into this branch.

 #### `dev`
 This is the default branch for all development work.
-Completed features will merged here first.
+Completed features will be merged here first.
 Commits to this branch should be made via PRs as well.

 ## Creating a new Feature branch
 All new features should be created as a new branch.
 Feature branches should branch off `dev` first.